Should Your Business Be Using TikTok?

 Available in 75+ languages, in over 155 countries, TikTok presents a massive potential marketing channel for businesses.
 Here’s why creating an account on the platform may be right for your business.

 1. Your audience is likely already there

 Surprisingly enough the average user age on TikTok is 18-24.
 Figures show that 60% are between the ages of 16-24 and 80% are between the ages 16-34.
 This age is higher than what most consumers or businesses think when they think of TikTok.
+This is so amazing that a billion users are on TikTok already.
 With the audience being of consumer age, your business may benefit from using TikTok if you are targeting that age range.

 A recent HubSpot report shows that the likes of Chipotle, NBA, the Washington Post, and NBC’s Stay Tuned are already using the app.
 Companies selling products are much more likely to use TikTok over service companies, however, it may not be suitable for all businesses.
 Check if your competitors are on TikTok, which will give you some insight into if your audience is already there.

 The user base in the US, especially, is expanding fast.
 Currently, more than 60 million people have downloaded the app in the US.
 Up to 26.5 million of these people check their TikTok accounts at least once every month, compared to just 2.6 million back in October 2017.

 When you consider that there are even more users outside the US, you can see where the app has had great growth and wild success.
 Take this into consideration if you are focusing only on targeting people in a certain country.
 If your products do not ship worldwide you may not get as much benefit from using TikTok.

 3. TikTok users are some of the most active

 First off, nearly 30% of the users open the TikTok app at least once daily, the majority (90%) of whom open it multiple times in a day.
 In the US, the average TikTok user opens the platform eight times per day.